Kyagara/crescent/README.md

 </div>

 > [!WARNING]
-> This branch is still in development and may be unstable.
-Only `systemd` and `journald` is supported at the moment.
+> This project is still in development and may be unstable.
+Only `systemd` and `journald` is supported.

 # Install: